cguintob/BTL_humidity_code/README.md

 The point of collecting this data for our purposes is to compare our measured values from the sensor with those outside in the city to see how the measured values fluctuate with the outside environment.
-This data is written to the second data file. `keyboard` allows the user to stop collecting data when they hit the spacebar.
-When the ALT button is hit, the program will terminate.
+This data is written to the second data file.

-NOTE: Because `keyboard` only works with root access, the user must be logged in as a root user to execute the function.
+NOTE: It appears `serial` only works with root access, so the user must be logged in as a root user to execute the function.
 This can be accomplished by running the following command:

 `sudo su`